rstacruz/multiexec/README.md

 1        Generating... done.
 ```

 If you dev environment has multiple processes running together, you can use `multiexec` to run them both under one process.
-In this example, we'll run [rails] with [guard](rubygems.org/gems/guard) In this example, we'll run [Rails](http://rubyonrails.org/)'s development server with [Guard](rubygems.org/gems/guard) for auto-reloading.
+In this example, we'll run [Rails](http://rubyonrails.org/)'s development server with [Guard](rubygems.org/gems/guard) for auto-reloading.

 ```
 multiexec "bundle exec rails s" "bundle exec guard"